 How to Build an ESG Fact Vault From Scratch

 Every ESG questionnaire you complete contains answers you will use again.
 The question about your environmental policy will appear in every questionnaire you receive.
 Your Scope 1 and 2 emissions data — same numbers, slightly different wording.
 Your modern slavery statement — identical every time until you update it.
+Rewriting the same content every time is how teams hit ESG questionnaire fatigue — a fact vault is the structural fix.

 An ESG fact vault is a structured, centralised library of these reusable answers — your facts, policies, data points, and evidence documents, organised so that responding to the next questionnaire becomes a matching exercise rather than a writing exercise.